This post contains affiliate links.

 There’s two contenders for best seat areas in this grandstand.

 The first is on the far right hand side in section 1, with as low seat numbers as you can get.
 If you go for the lower-middle rows you’ll get the best view of the cars in the braking zone for Turn 8.
-Go too high up and the bridge will block your view more.
+Go too high up and the bridge on the approach to Turn 8 will block your view more.
+I’d aim for seats in the middle of the stand, around rows PP to K.

 Secondly, you could try and get high numbered seats in the very back row (Row Z) of section 3.
 There’s a gap in the trees behind the stand which allows this specific section to be able to turn around and watch the cars disappear down the following straight.